• Skip to primary navigation

 I only have 4 girls total, and one often misses for cheerleading activities.
 If all 4 come, we will do the hunt in 2 groups of 2 girls, but if only 3 are there, I'll have them do it all together as a group.
 They'll have fun with it either way.

-I aimed for about half of the items being outside and half inside.
-It's actually supposed to be raining during our meeting, so they may decide to scrap the outside things, but if they get brave, there will be a lot to look for outside as well as inside.
+It's actually supposed to be raining during our meeting, so they may decide to scrap the outside things and keep it as an indoor scavenger hunt, but if they get brave, there will be a lot to look for outside as well as inside.
+It'll be an adventure either way.

-The Photo Scavenger Hunt is Intended for...
+The Photo Challenge is Intended for...

-Even though I created this photo scavenger hunt for my 6th graders, I think it would work equally well for littler kids, say older elementary, and for teens and even groups of adults.
-It's simple but has loads of items, and none of the items are especially baby-ish.
-They are just fun and interesting.
+Even though I created this photo scavenger hunt for my 6th graders, I think it would work equally well for attendees with a camera: young kids, like elementary age, older kids, teens and even groups of adults.
+They don't have to have great photography skills.

 While you're here, check out these other resources: